 - Story and recipe shared in 2008.
 Update: We lost our dear Dante in May, 2011.
 And lost Sierra in March, 2020.
-We love you, Dante.
+We love you both so much.
 Thank you for bringing us so much love and joy into our lives.
 We still have Lexi in our lives to continue the love.

 - Update: here is a new recipe for Pumpkin Flax Seed Dog Biscuits.